idbentley/idbentley.github.io/_posts/weekly/2022-02-16-word-ladder.md

 In this video we will solve LeetCode 127.
 We start by building a graph, and finish by doing breadth first search to find the shortest path between the startWord and the endWord.

-Find the code here: [https://gitlab.com/idbentley/commonsense-lectures/-/tree/main/leetcode-127](Leetcode 127)
+Find the code here: [Leetcode 127](https://gitlab.com/idbentley/commonsense-lectures/-/tree/main/leetcode-127)